R0GGER/docker-wake-on-lan/README.md

   ghcr.io/r0gger/docker-wake-on-lan
 ```

-The interface is then available on `http://<host-ip>:8080`.
+The UI is then available at `http://<host-ip>:8080`.
 Devices are stored in `/config/devices.json`, so mount that volume to keep them across restarts.

 Or with Docker Compose: